influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v0.13/administration/config.md

 The input will flush at least this often even if it hasn't reached the configured batch-size.

+### log-point-errors = true

+Log an error for every malformed point.

 ## [[udp]]

 This section controls the listeners for InfluxDB line protocol data via UDP.